-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, a trip back to a time when it felt like multimedia could do anything.
 And would often give it a try, whether it was a good idea or not...

 Tender Loving Care is the story of a struggling couple, Michael and Allison, in the wake of their daughter's death.
 Allison is incapable of even acknowledging the tragedy, insisting that little Jody is in her room and quite fine thank you very much.
 Michael is all too aware of the reality, but helpless to actually do anything.
 Enter John Hurt, the actor most famous for playing the comedy barman in Privateer 2: The Darkening, haunting their now long abandoned house with the help of a little greenscreen magic.

-Hurt is Dr. Turner in this one, a strong contender for the worst shrink ever, as well as both narrator and quizmaster for the main game and about a million deeply personal questions about everything from whether you like being watched during sex to what a cartoon bear should do when its cub poos in its nappy.
+Hurt is Dr. Turner, a strong contender for the worst shrink ever, as well as both narrator and quizmaster for the game, asking deeply personal questions about everything from whether you like being watched during sex to what a cartoon bear should do when its cub poos in its nappy.
 That is not a joke.
 That is a thing that happens.
-All of this is done in character though, with the big goal being to help him find out why Michael and Allison's story ended in tragedy.
+All of this is done in-character though, with the big goal being to help him find out why Michael and Allison's story ended in tragedy.

 "It's as much a mystery to me as anyone else," he sighs.
 "Perhaps you can help..."